foo-software/lighthouse-persist/README.md

 # `@foo-software/lighthouse-persist`

 > A tool for persisting Lighthouse audit results for website monitoring and analysis.
-Performance, SEO, progressive web app, best practices are exposed in a results object and included in an HTML view, uploaded to your S3 account.
+Performance, SEO, progressive web app, best practices are exposed in a results object and included in an HTML report, uploaded to your S3 account.

-Lighthouse Persist uses `lighthouse@5.1.0` under the hood.
+Lighthouse Persist automatically uploads a Lighthouse report to your AWS S3 account and exposes the same result as using `lighthouse` directly.
+It uses `lighthouse@5.1.0` under the hood.

 ## Usage